smokeyfeet/smokeyfeet-site/content/faq.md

 #### Will there be tickets sold at the door?

-If we don't sell out there will be a limited amount of party passes sold at the door on Thursday and Friday.
-You will be able to buy single party tickets at the door as long as we have space left.
+You can still purchase tickets at the door for the Thursday and Monday parties (€10 each) but we will **not** be selling tickets for Friday, Saturday and Sunday.

 #### What's the cancellation policy, can I sell or give away my pass to a fellow dancer?